tlietz/collaborlist/README.md

 # Collaborlist

-Make lists for personal use, or collaborate on them with others, all from within a browser window.
+Make lists for personal use, or collaborate on them with others in real-time, all from within a browser window.
-Check items off on the list, or strikethrough them.
-The list is updated in real time.

-The app is made with Elixir and the Phoenix framework.
-Websockets (wrapped by Phoenix channels and LiveView) are used to implement the real time functionality.
+The app is made with Elixir's Phoenix framework and LiveView.
+Websockets (wrapped by Phoenix `channels` and LiveView) are used to implement the real time functionality.
-Postgres is used as a database.
+Postgres is used for the database.

 ---

 ## Why Elixir?

-TODO: Concurrent application, and Phoenix framework has LiveView to make real-time concurrent applications.
+This app requires multiple concurrent connections between clients with real-time updates from the server.
+Elixir is a natural fit for this because it is built on top of the Erlang VM, which was created to manage the highly concurrent nature of telephone networks.
+Also, Phoenix framework's LiveView makes developing real-time interactivity simpler with channels and other abstractions over websockets.

 ## Showing Which List Items Are Currently Being Edited